 (Two of my kids literally refused beans for two years at our weekly taco night.
 Then one day, they each decided to try them.
 It took forever, but it wasn’t really a big deal—since they had other foods on the table during those meals they could eat—and they got to that food in their own time.)

-For a 2- and 3-year-old, serving meals family style can also help to diffuse power struggles at the table.
+For 2- and 3-year-olds, serving family-style meals can also help to diffuse power struggles at the table.
 Simply put the components of the meal in bowls on the table and encourage and help your toddler decide what they’d like to eat.
 Don’t force bites of everything, unless your child responds positively to that approach, but give them space to choose what looks appealing.

 This small amount of ownership over what goes onto their plate can be extremely helpful for strong-willed toddlers.
 A lot of times, all they really want is to feel like they have some control over their lives.